4 Reasons to Have Pets Spayed or Neutered

 A final reason for neutering and spaying your pet?
 Fixing a dog or cat helps your pet behave better – particularly for males.

-Cats have the urge to spray if they’re not neutered or spayed.
-Having your pet fixed solves 90% of these marking tendencies in both cats and dogs.
-Furthermore, having your furry buddy spayed or neutered can reduce or stop their urge to roam away from home, fight with other males, bark or cry excessively, and find a mate to mount.
+Fixing your pet solves 90 percent of these marking tendencies in both cats and dogs.
+Having your furry buddy spayed or neutered can reduce or stop their urge to roam away from home, fight with other males, bark or cry excessively, and find a mate to mount.

 When is the best time to spay or neuter my pet?